dotnet/arcade/ServicingJobRedirection/One-Pager.md

 Unit tests will be added to ensure servicing builds and tests jobs are identified by our services and then redirected appropriately.
 Daily validation will be added to our staging environment where the code paths added are executed and alerts will be triggered if unexpected behavior is identified.

-Most likely new secrets might be required to query AzDo to get details about builds, this is part of the unknowns.
+No new secrets will be added as part of this effort

 This project has no SDL implications.

-This epic will not modify the current steps for setting up repro/test/dev environments for Helix Controller and Pool provider.
+This epic will not modify the current steps for setting up repro/test/dev environments for Helix API and Pool provider.
 Any missing information in the current documentation will be added
 ## Rollout and Deployment
 The epic doesn't consider any breaking changes on how helix services and pool provider are deployed to production but feature flags will be added during the development to reduce the need of rollback in case of unexpected results in production.
 The epic isn't deprecating any service.